prachi-kashyap/BB-API-Exercise/README.md

 - Enter Virtual Environment (use python version 3.8.6)
   1. python3.8 -m venv venv38
   2. source venv38/bin/ activate
-- Start the redis server:
+- Start the redis server: <br>
   run command redis-server in one terminal
-- Open another terminal:
+- Open another terminal: <br>
   run the command redis-cli to see the connection, to terminate that use Control+C in Mac
-- Install all the requirements in the virtual environment: pip install -r requirements.txt
+- Install all the requirements in the virtual environment: <br> pip install -r requirements.txt
-- Then run the python script:
+- Then run the python script: <br>
   python3 guid_api.py
 - Either use curl commands or any URL testing tool(Postman) to test the communication of the api
-- Run the test class:
+- Run the test class: <br>
   coverage run -m unittest discover

 ## Testing